DanTCIM/ASOP_RAG/README.md

 ## Example Output

 ### Question
-explain ASOP No. 14
+User prompt: explain ASOP No. 14
-*Note: Asking this question to LLM often leads to hallucination as the LLMs often explain the ASOP as if it is not repealed.*
+- *Note: Asking this question to LLMs (such as ChatGPT 4) often leads to hallucination as they often explain the ASOP as if it is not repealed or refer to other ASOP documents.*
+- *Note: The RAG provides both the answer and context.*

 ### Answer
 ASOP No. 14 was reviewed as part of a project to look at all cash flow testing standards of practice, and relevant portions were incorporated into the revisions of ASOP No. 7 and ASOP No. 22.
 The ASB voted to adopt the revised ASOP No. 7 and ASOP No. 22 and to repeal ASOP No. 14 in September 2001.
 The effective date of ASOP No. 7 was deferred to July 15, 2002, while concerns were reviewed regarding its applicability to property/casualty practice.